 In order to uphold professional standards of practice, there will be consequences for students who fail to comply with professionalism expectations.
-Students are expected to be honest and trustworthy, to respect the property of others, and to follow the code of professional ethics appropriate to the practice of pharmacy.
+Students are expected to be honest and trustworthy, to respect the property of others, and to follow the code of professional ethics appropriate to the practice of pharmacy and university student conduct policy, standards of student conduct and honor code.